 So, what can companies do to decrease the gender gap in tech?

 Hire women.
 In reality, the first step to closing the gender gap requires hiring more women into tech-forward roles (both junior level and leadership positions) and providing them with the opportunities to grow.
 Research has shown that when it comes to selecting a role, women are influenced by access to professional development and clear expectations of their position – women are less likely to apply for a job if they feel they don’t meet 100% of the requirements.
 If your company is struggling to find female applicants, perhaps it’s time to reword your job posts—even a few small changes in verbiage will attract a more diverse applicant pool.

 “Every time I see an announcement of a woman at a C-Level I’m excited.
 It’s amazing.” -Becky Priebe

-• Share wins for the women in tech community.
+- Share wins for the women in the tech community.
 Being an active, uplifting presence on the internet can help continuously remind your network of the importance of contributing to an inclusive and balanced technology industry.
-Share news about a new female CEO and shout out your favorite woman-led tech companies on social media to start to bring awareness to those that are rising to the top of the industry.
+Share news about a new female CEO and shout out your favorite women-led tech companies on social media to start to bring awareness to those that are rising to the top of the industry.